BeamFi/beamapp/README.md

 You will need Plug Wallet chrome extension https://plugwallet.ooo/ to create Beam in "Beam Out" and some ICP tokens.
 You can get ICP tokens from exchanges like Binance AU or speak to Henry (henry@beamfi.app) to get some ICP for your testing.
-(Note they are real ICP with value so your testing is as close to real world as possible).
+(Note they are real ICP with true value so your testing is as close to the real world as possible).

 # Dev Process

 ## Git Branches

 dev - all development code will first merge to dev first, any push to dev will trigger deployment to https://dev.beamfi.app
-main - this is where the productuction stable code is, it require manual trigger in Github Action to deploy to https://beamfi.app
+main - this is where the production stable code is, it requires a manual trigger in Github Action to deploy to https://beamfi.app

 ## Pull Request & Review